YiChen8185/Ar5iv_Simple12PageHTML/README.md

 This is just simple 12 html for develop related css and js code.

+## Features
+Easy to change page's name: *When you want to change the name of the page_title.
+You can in app.py dic page_titles.*

 ## Usage
 Run: python3 app.py (it should auto run on http://127.0.0.1:5000)